D2-mods/Premade-Party-Adder/d2-party-adder/readme.txt

 ==================================================
 Version info
 ==================================================
+v1.3
+- Small update for Component 3 (Biography fix): Fixed an issue that could prevent the generic biography from being written into a CHR file.
+This would happen if trying to patch a CHR file created with the Export button, but also without a .BIO file (i.e. you deleted the BIO because you wanted the generic biography from this mod).
+This bug did not affect pregenerated characters, only exported ones.

 v1.2
 - Changed name of marker file to make it more clear it's from this mod.
 - Party components will fail to install if no CHR files are in the folder.
 This won't give a WeiDU error.
 It'll just say "INSTALLATION ABORTED".
 If using a mod manager, installation will continue uninterrupted.